AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/manage-findings-adobe-success-portal.md

 **What are findings?**

-Findings are Support Insights alerts shown in the Adobe Success portal.
+Findings are Support Insights alerts shown in the [!DNL Adobe Success] portal.
 They highlight potential issues in your Adobe product setup – such as performance slowdowns, security risks, or incorrect configurations.
 These alerts are based on telemetry data collected from tools like APIs, [!DNL New Relic], and [!DNL Splunk].

 **How are findings created?**